Azure/terraform-azurerm-avm-res-web-staticsite/README.md

 Description:   A map of custom domains to assign to the static site.

   - `resource_group_name` - (Optional) The name of the resource group where the custom domain is located.
 If not set, the resource group of the static site will be used.
-  - domain\_name - (Optional) The domain name of the custom domain.
+  - `domain_name` - (Optional) The domain name of the custom domain.
 If not set, the domain name will be generated from the `cname_name` and `cname_zone_name`.
-  - ttl - (Optional) The TTL of the custom domain.
+  - `ttl` - (Optional) The TTL of the custom domain.
 Defaults to 300.
-  - validation\_type - (Optional) The type of validation to use for the custom domain.
+  - `validation_type` - (Optional) The type of validation to use for the custom domain.
 Possible values are `cname-delegation` and `dns-txt-token`.
 Defaults to `cname-delegation`.
+  - `create_cname_records` - (Optional) If set to true, CNAME records will be created for the custom domain.
+Defaults to false.
+  - `create_txt_records` - (Optional) If set to true, TXT records will be created for the custom domain.
+Defaults to false.
-  - cname\_name - (Optional) The name of the CNAME record to create for the custom domain.
+  - `cname_name` - (Optional) The name of the CNAME record to create for the custom domain.
-  - cname\_zone\_name - (Optional) The name of the DNS zone to create the CNAME record in.
+  - `cname_zone_name` - (Optional) The name of the DNS zone to create the CNAME record in.
-  - cname\_record - (Optional) The value of the CNAME record to create for the custom domain.
+  - `cname_record` - (Optional) The value of the CNAME record to create for the custom domain.
 Conflicts with `cname_target_resource_id`.
-  - cname\_target\_resource\_id - (Optional) The resource ID of the resource the CNAME record should point to.
+  - `cname_target_resource_id` - (Optional) The resource ID of the resource the CNAME record should point to.
 Conflicts with `cname_record`.
-  - txt\_name - (Optional) The name of the TXT record to create for the custom domain.
+  - `txt_name` - (Optional) The name of the TXT record to create for the custom domain.
-  - txt\_zone\_name - (Optional) The name of the DNS zone to create the TXT record in.
+  - `txt_zone_name` - (Optional) The name of the DNS zone to create the TXT record in.
-  - txt\_records - (Optional) A map of TXT records to create for the custom domain.
+  - `txt_records` - (Optional) A map of TXT records to create for the custom domain.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
     - `value` - The value of the TXT record.

   ```terraform